suxiya/tao2tex/README.md

 ## Usage

- 1. clone the repo
+ 1. clone the repo and install the dependencies.
+One way to do this is with `pdm install`.
  2. Go to [Terry’s blog](terrytao.wordpress.com) and find a post you want to convert to $\rm\LaTeX$.

  3. Copy the URL.
- 4. `cd` to the repo and run `python3 tao2tex.py URL`.
+ 4. `cd` to the repo and run `python3 tao2tex.py URL`. (if using pdm, then use `pdm run python tao2tex.py`)
  5. Wait a few seconds and a `.tex` file will be produced.
  6. Run the `.tex` file in your favourite $\rm\LaTeX$ workflow to create a finished PDF.